Change Reference to Value

 Values are much easier to implement.

 - If a value is changeable, make sure if any object changes that the values in all the other objects representing the same entity are updated.
-This is so burdensome that it is easier to create a reference for this purpose.
+This is so burdensome that it’s easier to create a reference for this purpose.

 How to Refactor

 Make the object unchangeable.
-The object should not have any setters or other methods that change its state and data (Remove Setting Method may help here).
+The object shouldn’t have any setters or other methods that change its state and data (Remove Setting Method may help here).
 The only place where data should be assigned to the fields of a value object is a constructor.

 Create a comparison method to be able to compare two values.